theKashey/rewiremock/README.md

  rewiremock('fileName.js').disable();
 ```

-# Which one?
+# Which API to use?
 Yep - there is 4 top level ways to activate a mock - inScope, around, proxy or just enable.

-Which one to choose?
-Any!
-It just depends:
-  - You want just to ensure you have called endpoints? – mockThrough.
+### 2 different APIs
+ - (jest) one could mock everything, but requires babel plugin.
+And there is one way to use it.
+Refer to Hoisted mocking.
+ - (common) second will _require_ a file, overriding depenedies.
+And there are many ways to use it.

+### A common way to mock.
+Rewiremock provides lots of APIs to help you setup mock, and get the mocked module.
-  - If everything is simply - use __rewiremock.proxy__.
+  - If everything is simply - use __rewiremock.proxy__. (~proxyquire)
   - If you have issues with name resolve - use __rewiremock.module__ and resolve names by yourself.
   - If you need scope isolation - use __rewiremock.around__, or inScope.
   - If you advanced syntax and type checking - use __rewiremock.around__.
-  - If you need full control - you will always have it.
-  - You always can just use __.enable/.disable__.
+  - You always can just use __.enable/.disable__ (~ mockery).

+> All the mocks await you to provide "stubs" to override the real implimentation.
+> If you want just to ensure you have called endpoints – use rewiremock('someFile').mockThrough.

 # Usage